Saurabhnage/ping2pay-avalanche/README.md

 It will happen when crypto integrates into platforms people already use.

-Ping2Pay brings crypto payments into everyday conversations.
+Ping2Pay brings crypto payments directly into everyday conversations.

 ---